Google-Developers-Student-Club-LSU/GeauxApp-Frontend/README.md

 ## Getting Started (Contributers)

 This project is a starting point for a Flutter application.
+Download Git.

 1. To get started clone the repo.
     - git clone https://github.com/Google-Developers-Student-Club-LSU/GeauxApp-Frontend